 3. Talk to your partner about it

-This may seem difficult, but after you start, you’ll realize that it really isn’t.
-It is essential that you talk to your partner about the overwhelmingness of your anxiety.
-Communication is the key, as only that can let your partner know about your anxiety and help you deal with it.
+Communication is the key, as only that can let your partner know about your anxiety and help you deal with your relationship doubts.

 Remember, a partner in need is a partner indeed.
 A partner is a friend first.
 Your partner will probably, be able to help you more than anyone else.
 He/she will help you face your fears and work with them systematically.